 But, he had to start somewhere.
 That was washing dishes at Outback Steakhouse.
 He got the job when he turned 15 to help pay the bills but was turned down for a chance on the cook line.
 He soon left Outback and hopped around to different restaurants in the area.

 “The restaurant business was toxic, though.
 Everything was about alcohol, sex and drugs,” Wallace said.
-“I wanted more.”
+“I felt like I wanted more, but at the back of my mind, I knew of that yearning wasn’t stopped, I’d end up in one of the many beautiful drug rehab centers dotting the country.”

 He landed a spot on the line at BRAVO!
 Italian Restaurant and Bar in Jackson, where he sharpened his techniques before moving to the Jackson Marriott on